braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 | Unknown Phone Numbers |  10-15 Seconds | An unknown number is one that has not yet been identifier.
 For more information on how Unknown phone numbers are dealt with, check out our [documentation][unknown].|
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-If you require a faster sending speeds for unknown phone numbers, reach out to your customer success manager to discuss your options.
+If you require faster sending speeds for unknown phone numbers, reach out to your customer success manager to discuss your options.

 ## Managing Keywords and Auto Responses